The SQL

 “alter session set events ‘’10046 trace name context forever, level 8’’’” is the important line, and tells Oracle to emit trace data, including information on ‘wait events’ (this is what the level 8 bit refers to) to the trace file.

-Note the bit about
+Note the bit

-regular SQL tracing (which you can turn on by issuing the command Alter session set
+it’s like regular SQL tracing (which you can turn on by

-sql_trace=true ) but it additionally captures diagnostic
+it additionally captures diagnostic information on what’s

-that delay your SQL statement – events such as locks on tables,
+your SQL statement – events such as locks on tables,

 contention for disk blocks and so on.
-Also, with later versions of
+Also, with later

-Oracle, you can active extended SQL trace using new built in Oracle
+versions of Oracle, you can active extended SQL trace using

-packages - however, the method detailed above works for all Oracle
+new built in Oracle packages - however, the method detailed

-versions, doesn’t require you to install any additional packages, and
+install any additional packages, and captures all the

-possible to interactively turn on tracing for a session using the
+to interactively turn on tracing for a session using the

-SQL*Plus prompt, and you can also turn it on for sessions other than
+SQL*Plus prompt, and you can also turn it on for sessions

-code directly into the PL/SQL procedure.
-For more details on the
+procedure.
+For more details on the various ways to invoke

-various ways to invoke extended SQL tracing see here
+extended SQL tracing see here

 The PL/SQL code is the compiled, and then executed with the commands :

-sQL> exec
+sQL>

-simulate_workload;
+exec simulate_workload;

 PL/SQL procedure successfully completed.